West Ham - Leicester: How to watch, stream, injury news, odds, prediction

 Injury news

-West Ham are without influential midfielder Declan Rice who suffered a knee injury during the international break, so veteran Mark Noble is ready to step up.
+West Ham are without influential midfielder Declan Rice who suffered a knee injury during the international break, so veteran Mark Noble steps in.
 Rice joins Andriy Yarmolenko and Darren Randolph on the sidelines, while Angelo Ogbonna is battling back towards a return.
-The big question mark is Michail Antonio, who limped off in the first half of the win at Wolves and Jarrod Bowen is likely to come in to replace him.
+Michail Antonio is out, so Jarrod Bowen comes in.

-Leicester are without Harvey Barnes at least until early May, while Caglar Soyuncu and Cengiz Under are both hoping to be available.
-Wes Morgan and James Justin remain out.
+Leicester are without Harvey Barnes at least until early May, while Caglar Soyuncu and Cengiz Under are out.
+James Maddison and Ayoze Perez are both missing too.
+Wes Morgan and James Justin remain remain long-term absentees.

 Odds and ends (full odds provided by our partner, PointsBet)